Surg-Dev/GMLGL/README.md

 # GMLGL - A GLMatrix port for GML

-Work in progress, a direct port of [glmatrix](https://glmatrix.net/).
+A (near) direct port of [glmatrix](https://glmatrix.net/).
 View their website for documentation.

 Highly untested and incomplete, use at your own risk!
+Some functions do not port correctly to GML, and so double check the script before using (specifically with mat4).